w3f/polkadot-wiki/docs/learn/learn-governance.md

 |      Kelvin       |  X  |       X        |     |     |
 |     **Total**     |  4  |       4        |  1  |  1  |

-For the top-N (say 4 in this example) runners-up, they can remain and their votes persist until the next election.
+The top-N (say 4 in this example) runners-up can remain, and their votes persist until the next election.
 After round 2, even though candidates A & B get the same number of votes in this round, candidate A gets elected because after adding the older unused approvals, it is higher than B.

 ### How can I appeal to the council to enact a change on my behalf?